-The Sonoran Desert exhibits many of the characteristics common to desert areas: low humidity and rainfall, a high ratio of evaporation to precipitation, and a paucity of moisture available to promote "growth."
-However, this desert also has many unique aspects.
+The Sonoran Desert exhibits many of the characteristics common to desert areas: low humidity and low rainfall, a high ratio of evaporation to precipitation, and a paucity of moisture available to promote growth.
+This desert also has many unique aspects.
 The proximity of the Gulf of California, the Pacific Ocean, and the Gulf of Mexico, and the distribution of high mountain barriers in the region influence the amount, apportionment, and seasonality of rainfall.

 State of the Park